 If you’re a gardener in the United Kingdom, how do you interpret gardening information that relies on USDA plant hardiness zones?
 How do you compare UK hardiness zones with USDA zones?
-And what about RHS zones and hardiness zones in Britain?
-Sorting it out can be a challenge, but understanding zone information is important because it helps you select plants that have the best chance of surviving in your particular climate.
+What about RHS zones and hardiness zones in Britain?
+Sorting it out can be a challenge but understanding zone information is important because it helps you select plants that have the best chance of surviving in your particular climate.
 The following information should help.

 USDA Plant Hardiness Zones